 Fundraising can be daunting to new runners/walkers, but as returning participants from these types of events will tell you, it's much easier than you'd expect.
-We’ve heard a lot of stories from first-time participants who were initially afraid of fundraising but then go on to surpass their goal and raise many thousands of dollars.
+We’ve heard a lot of stories from first-time participants who were initially afraid of fundraising but then went on to surpass their goal and raised thousands of dollars.

 The fundraising generated by our runners/walkers provides the resources for our children to thrive.
 We can provide the basics, but it’s the extra funds generated by events like this that provide our kids with the resources needed to grow into healthy, well-adjusted adults.
-YOU are the reason why!
+We couldn't do this without YOU!
 Let us help you succeed at fundraising!

 How to Go About Fundraising